-To ensure and facilitate students' timely movement through the program, it is imperative that the Recommended Course Sequence (see Psychology Department website or PhD Program Canvas page) be followed.
-This will keep each student on track and assist each student in arriving at the various gates of the program on time.
+To ensure and facilitate students' timely movement through the program, it is imperative that the Recommended Course Sequence (see Psychology Department website or Ph.D.
+Program Canvas page) be followed.
+This will keep each student on track and assist each student in completing the milestones of the program on time.
 Taking courses out of sequence may delay progress by a year or two.
 There may be valid reasons why courses are taken out of sequence (e.g., academic variances, transfers, etc.).
 However, any deviation from the printed sequence should be discussed with your advisor or DCT.
 These steps are intended to help avoid unnecessary delays and problems.
-Religion courses and elective courses can be taken outside of the department; no required courses are to be taken outside the department without an approved Petition for Academic Variance (available online at http://www.llu.edu/ssweb/registration.html).
+Religion courses and elective courses can be taken outside of the department; no required courses are to be taken outside the department without an approved Petition for Academic Variance, which is available online through the LLU Student Services website (see Registrar & Records for Forms).

-Students may register for up to 18 units per quarter.
-They must receive approval from faculty to register for 19 or more units per quarter.
+Students may register for up to 18 units per quarter, although taking significantly more units than the recommended load should first be discussed with the academic advisor.
+Students must receive approval from faculty to register for 19 or more units per quarter.
 Please contact your DCT to formally request an exception to this policy and they will bring it to full faculty for a vote; there is no guarantee that such requests will be granted.

 Psychological Sciences Foundations Coursework.
 The clinical psychology Ph.D. degree program has been informed by the Boulder model (Raimy, 1950) for training in psychology, and thus emphasizes the scientist-practitioner orientation to the discipline and assumes that students are firmly grounded in the basic psychological sciences.
-As such, Ph.D. students are required to complete five (5) psychological sciences foundation courses, as well as PSYC 526 (Ethics and Legal Issues in Clinical Psychology), during the first two years of their graduate program (see Psychology Department website or PhD Program Canvas page for Degree Compliance Report, or refer to your Degree Compliance Report through LLU onTrack).
+As such, Ph.D. students are required to complete five (5) psychological sciences foundation courses, during the first two years of their graduate program (see Psychology Department website or Ph.D.
+Program Canvas page for Degree Compliance Report, or refer to your Degree Compliance Report through LLU onTrack).

-In addition, students are required to attend Colloquium (Psyc 591) for their first three years in the program.
+In addition, students are required to attend Colloquium (PSYC 591) for their first three years in the program.
 As part of Colloquium, we invite distinguished speakers in various areas of scientific and professional psychology to our campus to present a one-hour colloquium.
 Students may miss up to three colloquia per year, and attendance is recorded.
-Students must be present within 15 minutes of the start of the presentation.
 Exceptions to the attendance policy must be pre-approved by the course instructor.